This blog was originally published on 6/1/2013 and updated on 12/30/2019.

 Tier 1 suppliers are the business partners who directly provide goods and services to the parent company.
 For example, if your organization needs a key component to manufacture a product, a Tier 1 supplier provides that component to you.
 Or your company sells goods produced by a Tier 1 supplier in your stores.
 Or you directly contract a technician to perform services at your facilities.
-Tier 1 refers to a direct relationship, and therefore it is easier to determine if a supplier qualifies (and is certified) as an MWBE.
+Tier 1 refers to a direct relationship, and therefore it is easier to determine if a supplier qualifies (and is certified) as a diverse-owned company.

 What Is a Tier 2 Program?